Vlad Jr homers off Shohei Ohtani, Blue Jays top Angels 6-3

 Luis Rengifo had an RBI single for the Angels, who have lost six of nine in their worst stretch of the season to date.
 Ohtani went 0 for 2 with a walk and an RBI groundout at the plate.

-Hyun Jin Ryu (2-0) gave up six hits and two runs over five innings for Toronto before leaving with tightness in his elbow.
+Hyun Jin Ryu (2-0) gave up six hits and two runs over five innings for Toronto while retiring Mike Trout three times.
+The three-time AL MVP is 0 for 13 against the South Korean left-hander — his worst mark against any pitcher he has faced at least 10 times.

-”I don’t think it’s going to be an issue,” Ryu said through a translator. ”I just felt it a little bit.
-I don’t think I’m going to miss my next start.”
+Toronto hit the ball hard early and often against Ohtani, who beat the Blue Jays last summer in his only previous mound meeting.
+Ohtani’s fastball spin rate was down to 2,129 RPM after he averaged 2,429 coming in, and Toronto put nine balls in play with exit velocities over 93 mph.
+The Blue Jays got six hits against him.

 Springer opened with an eight-pitch at-bat against Ohtani culminating in his 48th leadoff homer, tying Ian Kinsler for the fourth-most in baseball history.
 The homer also was the former Astros slugger’s 17th in his last 33 games against the Halos.